Gut health, brain fog and fatigue - The link between

 We need to look at your body as a whole, and take into account not just your gut health, but also your stress levels, adrenal function and environmental influences such as sleep hygenine, exercise, connection and mindfulness practices.

 Knowing what we know about the impact that gut bacteria and intestinal permeability can have on brain function though, its worth investigating the gut health by looking at these factors and identifying what types of bacteria is present in your gut and if there is intestinal permeability present and to what degree.
+Stool testing can be invaluable for helping uncover what is happening in your gut and give us an indication of levels of intestinal permeability as well.

-To find out more talk to your practitioner.
 Book your appointment HERE